sbechara/introduction_to_engineering/Chapter6/Chapter_6.md

 #### How to add a Trendline
 The process for adding a trendline is identical regardless of the mathematical model being used.
 Lets see how to add a trendline to our spring data and start with the spring 1 data.
 The process is also very similar to adding a legend or other chart element so this should be easy for you.

-also very similar to adding a legend or other chart element so this should be easy for you.also very similar to adding a legend or other chart element so this should be easy for you.

 **Step 0)** Think!
 What are we mathematically modelling?
 What type of trendline will we need to use?